Henry M. Morris: Career

 After graduating in 1939, Morris served as a hydraulic engineer working with the International Boundary and Water Commission (1939–1942).
 He returned to Rice, teaching civil engineering from 1942 until 1946, where he also wrote a short book, That You Might Believe (1946).
 Attempting to answer the claims of evolution, he found the works of Harry Rimmer in his book, Theory of Evolution and the Facts of Science, "which more than any other work convinced him 'once and for all that evolution was false.'"
-From 1946–1951, he studied at the University of Minnesota, where he earned a master's degree in hydraulics (1948) and a PhD in hydraulic engineering (1950).
+From 1946 to 1951, he studied at the University of Minnesota, where he earned a master's degree in hydraulics (1948) and a PhD in hydraulic engineering (1950).
 In 1949, he joined the American Scientific Association as a correspondent in an attempt to change the views of the association.
 In 1951, he became a professor and chair of civil engineering at the University of Louisiana at Lafayette and served as the Acting Dean of Engineering in the fall of 1956.
 Morris then served as a professor of applied science at Southern Illinois University in 1957.

-In 1959, Morris moved to the Virginia Polytechnic Institute and State University (Virginia Tech) to serve as Professor of Civil Engineering in the area of hydraulics, and to serve as department chairman for civil engineering.
+In 1959, Morris moved to the Virginia Polytechnic Institute and State University (Virginia Tech) to serve as Professor of Civil Engineering in the area of hydraulics and to serve as department chairman for civil engineering.
 There, Morris co-authored an advanced text on engineering hydraulics with J.M.
-Wiggert that was used in many universities, and under a decade of leadership the department became one of the country's largest civil engineering departments.
+Wiggert that was used in many universities, and under a decade of leadership, the department became one of the country's largest civil engineering departments.
 While Morris' religious views and writings were controversial among university biology and geology faculty, and in the broader debate, it has been reported that Morris "kept his own counsel on [them], unless... pressed", such that his university engineering colleagues respected Morris as "a good administrator" and his religious views "because they never influenced his [administration]".